taufiqhusada/Proactive-Agent-for-Collaborative-Programming/QUICK_START.md

 ## 🚀 Ready to Code!

 Your AI-powered pair programming environment is now ready!
-CodeBot will assist you and your teammates with:
+Bob will assist you and your teammates with:

 - ✅ Real-time programming help
 - ✅ Code debugging assistance